 Ismail Alexandrani, Egypt

 On November 29, 2015, researcher and journalist Ismail Alexandrani was detained by Egyptian authorities, interrogated upon returning to Egypt from Germany.
 Mr. Alexandrani has publicly criticized the Egyptian government, including its counter-terrorism policies in the Sinai.
 At the time he was detained, security agents reportedly took him into custody, confiscated his passport, and questioned him for several hours, before transferring him to a Homeland Security facility in Cairo.
 After 15 days of pre-trial detention, Mr. Alexandrani was charged with belonging to a terrorist organization and spreading false information liable to alarm people, disturb public security, and damage public interests.
 After nearly a year of pre-trial detention, a court ordered for his release on November 20, 2016; however, the decision was appealed and Mr. Alexandrani remains in pre-trial detention.
+He was remanded into custody for a further 45 days on June 20, 2017.

 Khalil Al-Halwachi, Bahrain